 With the help of machine learning algorithms, the email filters try to find if the email is safe for the users by reading the content of the email.
 Even if the words or sentences are found to be fraudulent or spammy semantically, your email will land in the junk folder.

-- Don’t use words like money, finance, health, safety, bonus, etc. in your emails.
+- Don’t use words like free, money, finance, health, safety, bonus, etc. in your emails.

 - If you have to, make sure the sentence does not create an impression of being unsafe or fraudulent to the recipient.